tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

       No
     ```

-2. The next prompt will ask for the namespace that the ingress-gateway is running in.
-Select the namespace from the list.
+2. Select from the list the namespace that the ingress-gateway is running in.

     ```bash
     ?
 Select the namespace where the Istio ingress gateway is running: